ryabson1/restdemo/README.md

 # restdemo
 Version 1.0

-# ability to create a new fotballer in postman and to get all keys
+# ability to create a new fotballer in postman and to get all players

+Please, look at screenshots